Quetzaly88/Battleships-P3-1fork/README.md

 - This project uses the [Code Institute student template](https://github.com/Code-Institute-Org/python-essentials-template) for deploying the third portfolio project, the Python command-line project
 - The idea of using battleships is a suggested one by the Code Institute with "Ultimate Battleships" as inspiration
+- Thank you to my friend Jodie Clark for being my user and testing the game, your points were invaluable.